-you can change parameters in the simulation such as drive amplitude, frequency, mass, gravity, and damping. you can drag the pendulum with your mouse to change the starting position. if you don't see the simulation try instructions for enabling java. scroll down to see the math!
+You can change parameters in the simulation such as drive amplitude, frequency, mass, gravity, and damping.
+You can drag the pendulum with your mouse to change the starting position.

-where slowly increasing one of the parameters (such as drive amplitude) causes the number of loops in the repeating behavior to double. some of the buttons (above) change the drive amplitude gradually so that you see this period doubling occur.
+There is a phenomenon known as period doubling or bifurcation where slowly increasing one of the parameters (such as drive amplitude) causes the number of loops in the repeating behavior to double.
+Some of the buttons (above) change the drive amplitude gradually so that you see this period doubling occur.

 - θ = angle of pendulum (0 = vertical)